alexle/alexle.github.com/posts/tips-for-hiking-your-first-14er.markdown

 3. **Prepare for ALL the elements.** Check the weather report beforehand, but all bets are off when the elevation is this high.
 For warm weather, I had a synthetic base layer, shorts, and sunglasses.
 My friends had convertible pants (which looked very convenient) and hats.
 For rain and wind, I brought my Marmot Ether DriClime jacket and UnderArmour sweats.
 My friend used a poncho, but would not recommend it again since it flew around in the wind and blocked his vision of where he was stepping.
 I'd probably bring gloves (wet hands were ice cold from wind) and a beanie next time.

-4. **Stay hydrated.** Drinking when you're thirsty is too late (one can be a quart low on fluids before you feel thirsty), and puts yourself at risk for dehydration, fatigue, and cramps.
-According to [this article][7], the higher up you are, the more water you need to keep functioning.
+4. **Stay hydrated.** Drinking when you're thirsty is too late (one can be a quart low on fluids before feeling thirsty), and puts yourself at risk for dehydration, fatigue, and cramps.
+According to [this article][7], the higher up you are, the more water your body needs to keep functioning.
 I recommend drinking small amounts of water frequently, which is another reason why a hydration bladder is nice to have.

 5. **Trekking poles are worth it.** As we made our way up a steep climb, a 13 year old girl caught up to us and remarked, "I'll trade you my trail mix for your trekking poles.
 Now I know why people use them".
 They may look silly to some, but they reduce fatigue, stress on knees, and are a great help when negotiating slippery terrain.
 It's like having 4 legs to help you balance and maneuver.